 The Graduate Program in Pastoral Ministries prepares women and men to enter professional ministries in Church and society.
-The Program at Santa Clara University, situated in the Department of Religious Studies, offers a Master of Arts degree in Pastoral Ministries and if the student wishes, an emphasis in Latina/o Ministry or Restorative Justice and Chaplaincy is also offered.
-Students gain breadth of knowledge in pastoral theology by taking seven required courses and gaining depth of knowledge in pastoral ministries by selecting eight elective courses, or four or five core courses in the emphasis and four or three electives.
+The Program at Santa Clara University, situated in the Department of Religious Studies, offers a Master of Arts degree in Pastoral Ministries and if the student wishes, an emphasis in Hispanic Ministry is also offered.
+Students gain breadth of knowledge in pastoral theology by taking seven required courses and gaining depth of knowledge in pastoral ministries by selecting eight elective courses.